 Archaeology and Heritage

-The Department of Anthropology is internationally recognized as a leader in historical archaeology, environmental archaeology, and heritage studies, with five faculty members with expertise in historical archaeology (Leone, Shackel, Brighton, Pavao-Zuckerman, Hambrecht), four with expertise in environmental archaeology (Contreras, Hambrecht, Lafrenz Samuels, and Pavao-Zuckerman), and two with expertise in heritage studies (Shackel and Lafrenz Samuels).
+The Department of Anthropology is internationally recognized as a leader in historical archaeology, environmental archaeology, and heritage studies, with five faculty members with expertise in historical archaeology (Leone, Shackel, Brighton, Pavao-Zuckerman, Hambrecht), three with expertise in environmental archaeology (Hambrecht, Lafrenz Samuels, and Pavao-Zuckerman), and two with expertise in heritage studies (Shackel and Lafrenz Samuels).
 Anthropology offers skills-based training in zooarchaeology; geospatial technology, mapping, and modeling; geoarchaeology; cultural resource management; archaeological/heritage ethnography; and forensic anthropology.
 Students may contribute to faculty members’ projects in Iceland, Ireland, the anthracite area of northeastern Pennsylvania, Annapolis and Maryland’s Eastern Shore, Peru, Jordan, Italy, Greece, and Tanzania.

 The department offers graduate training through a doctoral degree (Ph.D.) in Anthropology, a masters degree (M.A.A.) in Applied Anthropology, a dual masters degree (M.A.A./M.H.P.) in Applied Anthropology and Historic Preservation (in collaboration with the Historic Preservation Program in the School of Architecture, Planning and Preservation), and an online professional masters degree (M.P.S.) in Cultural and Heritage Resource Management.
 Graduate certificates are also available in Cultural and Heritage Resource Management, in Museum Scholarship and Material Culture, and in Historic Preservation.